 Frowning, I realized I was being unfair.
 She may have been sorry about many things in her life and wanted to give a little encouragement to those that still have many days of regret ahead.
 I don’t know the life she’s lived.

 But nonetheless, I’m sorry.

 Reading this morning about King David and his life in I and II Samuel I noticed that he was a man who was sorry.
-Psalm 51 is one of the greatest “I’m sorry’s” in the whole Bible.
+Psalm 51 is one of the greatest pieces of “I’m sorry writing” in the whole Bible.
 At its simplest, it is an I’m sorry for what I did.
 In return, God extends His gracious forgiveness.

 “For I acknowledge my transgressions…against you, you only, have I sinned.
 According to the multitude of Your tender mercies, blot out my transgressions.”
 Psalm 51: 1,3,4

 If we’re sorry, a true repentant sorry, that’s never a bad thing.
 We are imperfect people living in an imperfect world.
 There is so much to be sorry for.
 And quite frankly, that’s okay.